roman-milk/roman-milk.github.io/housewife-bimbo.md

  If he knew what had happened in the basement he wouldn't have let her go.
 The man was too easily swayed.
 He had only been made CEO for research because of the work he put in, not because he was ambitious.
 He was a walkover, hence the boss turning up unannounced at a weekend.

  Damn!
 Him!
 He had better save her, and quickly.
 She wanted to turn around to glare at her husband, only Candy was busy giggling with Damien.
 The car sped away.
 She was trapped with this boy who saw her as a box of delights.
 She dreaded arriving at their house and having to put up with Damien pawing her.
-Report_Story #1